Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

 Next, we examine the FS nesting along the \sub{k}{z} direction.
-The \sub{k}{z} value of the in-plane FS observed can be controlled by changing photon energies.
-In Fig.~\ref{fig:fig2}F,G, we plot in-plane FS maps around the zone corner measured at photon energies over a wide range from 94 eV to 67 eV covering the entire BZ along \sub{k}{z}.
-The direction of the parallel FS is rotated by 90$^{\circ}$ when the observed \sub{k}{z} is shifted by half the BZ distance (Fig.~\ref{fig:fig2}F).
-This $k_z$ variation justifies that the ARPES signals are indeed for the bulk state.
-At the same time, it may worsen the nesting condition along the \sub{k}{z} direction.
-Importantly, however, the FS nesting of the same \emph{\textbf{q}}-vector is valid in the entire BZ along \sub{k}{z}, as long as focusing on the center cut of the nested segments (dashed white lines in Fig.~\ref{fig:fig2}G).
-This is more clearly demonstrated in Fig.~\ref{fig:fig2}H by plotting the corresponding MDCs at different photon energies covering the entire BZ along \sub{k}{z}.
-The nesting wave vector marked by the green arrow is almost constant in length at different \sub{k}{z} positions.
-Our DFT calculations reproduce the FS which is almost perfectly nested along the entire \sub{k}{z} (Fig.~\ref{fig:fig2}I).
-These results along \sub{k}{z} are summarized in Fig.~\ref{fig:fig2}J; all three of the nesting wave vectors determined by ARPES and DFT calculations, and \emph{\textbf{q}}-vector observed by RXS show almost perfect agreement with each other.
-Our results, therefore, evidence the robust FS nesting in both the in-plane and out-of-plane directions, indicating that itinerant electrons near \sub{E}{F} play an important role; more specifically, the interaction between the magnetic moments would be mediated by the RKKY interaction in which the FS nesting essentially involves.
-This notion will be further solidified in the experimental investigations presented below.
+The \sub{k}{z} value of the in-plane FS observed can be controlled by varying photon energies.
+In Fig.~\ref{fig:fig2}F and \ref{fig:fig2}G, we plot in-plane FS maps around the zone corner measured at photon energies from 94 eV to 67 eV covering the entire BZ along \sub{k}{z}.
+The parallel FS is rotated by 90$^{\circ}$ when the observed \sub{k}{z} is shifted by half the BZ (Fig.~\ref{fig:fig2}F and Fig. S5), confirming that the ARPES signals indeed correspond to the bulk state.
+The variation may worsen the overall nesting condition.
+However, the FS nesting of the same \emph{\textbf{q}}-vector is valid in the entire BZ along \sub{k}{z}, as long as we focus on the center cut of the nested segments (dashed white lines in Fig.~\ref{fig:fig2}G).
+This is more clearly demonstrated in Fig.~\ref{fig:fig2}H by plotting the MDCs covering the entire BZ along \sub{k}{z}.
+Our DFT calculations reproduce the FS nesting (Fig.~\ref{fig:fig2}I and Fig. S4).
+These results along \sub{k}{z} are summarized in Fig.~\ref{fig:fig2}J; all three of the nesting wave vectors determined by ARPES and DFT, and \emph{\textbf{q}}-vector by RXS agree with each other.
+Our results, therefore, evidence the robust FS nesting in both the in-plane and out-of-plane directions, indicating the presence of RKKY interaction between the magnetic moments associated with FS nesting.
+To justify this conclusion further, we calculated the Lindhard function ($\chi_0$) from the three-dimensional DFT bulk band structure (Fig. S13).
+We found that a peak for the nesting vector ($\sim$ 0.33 \AA$^{-1}$) emerges when $\chi_0$(\emph{\textbf{q}}) is calculated for the Gd orbital component (Fig.~\ref{fig:fig2}K and Fig. S13D).
+It is compatible with the RKKY interaction scenario, which expects the coupling between Gd $5d$ and Gd $4f$ to play the main role in the magnetism of GdRu$_2$Si$_2$.\\